mattermost/docs/source/administration/mmctl-cli-tool.rst

    --locale string      The locale (ex: en, fr) for converted new user account.
 Required when the "bot" flag is set --nickname string    The nickname for the converted user account.
 Required when the "bot" flag is set --password string    The password for converted new user account.
-Required when "user" flag is set --system_admin       If supplied, the converted user will be a system administrator.
+Required when "user" flag is set --system_admin       If supplied, the converted user will be a System Admin.
 Defaults to false.
 Required when the "bot" flag is set
    --user               If supplied, convert a bot to a user --username string    Username for the converted user account.
 Required when the "bot" flag is set